-STANDARD VICTORY 9 TOTAL VICTORY 12

-THE COMBATANTS

-One or more players take the side of the Axis (Germany and Japan), and one or more play the Allies (Soviet Union, United Kingdom, and United States).
+STANDARD VICTORY 9 TOTAL VICTORY 12 THE COMBATANTS One or more players take the side of the Axis, and one or more play the Allies.
 In a five-player game, each player controls one world power.
 If fewer people play, some will control more than one power.
 If a player controls more than one power, those powers must all be on the same side.
 If you control more than one power, keep track of those powers' income and units separately.
 You can conduct operations for only one power at a time.

-Setup

-Once you have decided who will play which power(s), prepare the game for play.
+Setup Once you have decided who will play which power(s), prepare the game for play.
 It contains the following components.

-Combat Forces

-Take the plastic pieces that represent your power's combat units.
-Each power is color-coded as shown in the following chart, which also shows the power's starting income level and treasury in Industrial Production Credits (see below and the next page).
+Combat Forces Take the plastic pieces that represent your power's combat units.
+Each power is color-coded as follows.
+Power Starting IPCs Color Soviet Union 24 Maroon Germany 40 Gray United Kingdom 30 Tan Japan 30 Orange United States 42 Green National Production & Mobilization Zone Charts The national production chart on the game board tracks each power's national production level (income) during the game.

-Power Starting Income Color

-Soviet Union 24 Maroon

-Germany 40 Gray

-United Kingdom 30 Tan

-Japan 30 Orange

-United States 42 Green

-National Production & Mobilization Zone Charts

-The national production chart on the game board tracks each power's national production level (income) during the game.
 The level is based on the combined Industrial Production Credit (IPC) values of each territory a power controls.
-Place one of your control markers on the number on the chart that matches your power's starting income (see above).
+Place one of your control markers on the number on the chart that matches your power's starting IPC total (see above).
 This is the power's starting national production level.
 Each player should keep track of his or her power's production level separately.
 The mobilization chart on the game board shows each unit's cost in IPCs, as well as it's move, attack, and defense values.
-Purchased units are mobilized here for placement.

-Industrial Production Credits

-These units are the money of the game, representing capacity for military production.
-The amounts shown in the Starting income chart on the previous page represent each power's beginning national production level.
-Each power also begins the game with that many IPCs to spend on its first turn.
-Have one player act as a banker and track each power's IPC treasury on a piece of paper, or use another means agreed upon by your group.
+Purchased units are mobilized here for placement. • • • • - 0 - - - - • 0 11/2 MO BILIZAI ION ZON E Axis Allies Y Y 7 Y Y 7 7 Y Y 7 Y Y ~ 7 Y ₹ Y 7 7 7 Y 7 Ā Loud Sales Card Name At ak Defense Sections CHE BRY e Attack Del TIVIN TIMEN (10) 0 ₩ (8) 0 (11) 6 6 (a) 0 • • ((4) 0 (4) Selling - 1 1 7.1 Rampse Descripe 1 2 2 NATIONAL × \mathbf{z} × \mathbf{z} \mathbf{z} \mathbf{z} \mathbf{z} \mathbf{X} \mathbf{x} \mathbf{x} - - \mathbf{x} - - tales of Car pla 5 South Cyrist Selection S 2 - -8 PRODUCTION CHART ♥ • • • • • • • 0 0 0 • 0 • • • • • 0 0 • 0 • Reflect Souther - 1 4 Industrial Production Credits These units are the money of the game, representing capacity for military production.
+The amounts shown in the Starting IPCs chart on the previous page represent each power's beginning national production level.
+Each power has that many IPCs to spend on its turn.
+Have one player act as a banker and track each power's IPC total on a piece of paper, or use another means agreed upon by your group.

-National Control Markers

-National control markers indicate status in the game.
-They mark conquered territories and indicate national production levels.
-Take all of the national control markers that feature the emblem of your power.

-Setup Cards

-Take the setup card for your power.
-It shows the name of the power, its units' color, and its emblem.
-It also lists the starting numbers and locations of your units on the game board.
-Place all of the indicated units on the game board as listed.

-Note: The lines with the word "zone" and a number indicates the sea zone space where those sea units are placed.

-Plastic Chips

-Use the chips to save space in overcrowded territories and sea zones.
-Gray chips represent one combat unit each, green chips represent three units each, and red chips represent five units each.
-For example, if you wanted to place nine infantry on a space, you would stack up one red chip, one green chip, and one infantry unit on top.
-(If you do not have enough pieces to top off all your stacks, simply use any identifying item, such as a piece of paper with the unit type written on it.)
-The number of stacks is not limited by the number of plastic pieces available.

-These same plastic chips are also used to mark the amount of damage inflicted on industrial complexes that occurs during a strategic bombing raid.
-One chip is placed for each point of damage an industrial complex receives.
-(See strategic bombing raids on pg.
-14.)

-Battle Strip, Casualty Strip, and Dice

-The battle strip is a card with columns that list attacking and defending units and their combat strengths.
+Battle Strip, Casualty Strip, and Dice The battle strip is a card with columns that list attacking and defending units and their combat strengths.
 When combat occurs, the players involved place their units on both sides of the battle strip.
 Combat is resolved by rolling dice.
 Casualties are designated by being moved behind the casualty strip.